run-house/runhouse/docs/overview/clusters.rst

 Clusters
 ====================================

-Clusters represent a set of machines which can be sent code or data, or a machine spec that could be spun up in the event that we have some code or data to send to the machine.
-Generally they are Ray clusters under the hood.
+A :ref:`Cluster` represents a set of machines which can be sent code or data, or a machine spec that could be spun up in the event that we have some code or data to send to the machine.
+Generally they are `Ray clusters <https://docs.ray.io/en/latest/cluster/getting-started.html/>`_ under the hood.

 There are a few kinds of clusters today:

 BYO Cluster
 ~~~~~~~~~~~
 This is a machine or group of machines specified by IP addresses and SSH credentials, which can be dispatched code
 or data through the Runhouse APIs.
-This is useful if you have an on-prem instance, or an account with Paperspace,
+This is useful if you have an on-prem instance, or an account with `Paperspace <https://www.paperspace.com/>`_,
-Coreweave, or another vertical provider, or simply want to spin up machines yourself through the cloud UI.
+`CoreWeave <https://www.coreweave.com/>`_, or another vertical provider, or simply want to spin up machines
+yourself through the cloud UI.

-You can use the cluster factory constructor like so:
+You can use the :ref:`Cluster Factory Method` constructor like so:

 .. code-block:: python